vvvvvvss/Documentation-Marvel-level-0/README.md

 Learnt to use them and perform basic soldering an LED and a resistor on a ![perf board](blob:https://web.whatsapp.com/c090ddb6-52b4-46bd-b530-8699c3719ad4)
 Connect the LED to a![battery](blob:https://web.whatsapp.com/241dfef1-152e-4a87-a628-c760559f5710)

-## TASK 13:
+## TASK 13: 555 astable multivibrator

-## TASK 14: Karnaugh Maps and Deriving the logic circuit
+## TASK 14: Karnaugh Maps and Deriving the Logic circuit

 ## TASK 15: Active Participation:
-Took part in a technical event:[KAGADA 2023](https://github.com/vvvvvvss/blog/files/13539420/Varsha.Shubhashri.M.KAGADA.2023.Participation.Certificate.pdf)
+Took part in a technical event: [KAGADA 2023](https://github.com/vvvvvvss/blog/files/13539420/Varsha.Shubhashri.M.KAGADA.2023.Participation.Certificate.pdf)
-Enrolled for a MOOC and complete the course:[Coursera python.pdf](https://github.com/vvvvvvss/blog/files/13539426/Coursera.python.pdf)
+Enrolled for a MOOC and completed the course: [Coursera python](https://github.com/vvvvvvss/blog/files/13539426/Coursera.python.pdf)